symphoniacloud/dynamodb-entity-store/documentation/Setup.md

 * Use the `createStandardMultiTableConfig()` function if all of your tables use the same "standard" configuration described earlier
 * Build your own configuration, optionally using the other support functions in [_setupSupport.ts_](../src/lib/support/setupSupport.ts).

+## Caching / capturing Entity Store

+Your store object contains, and may have instantiated, a DynamoDB client interface / document client.
+It's typical to only a DynamoDB connection object once per configuration and application instance, partly because it has computational overhead.

+As such I recommend that you typically treat your store instances in the same way as DynamoDB connection objects - in other words don't instantiate an entity store every time you need it, and instead cache it / capture it wherever you store your application's in-memory state.

+A reason to do otherwise would be if you're managing your Document Client outside of DynamoDB Entity Store, and are using Entity Store in only a few places, rather than as your universal DynamoDB access layer.
+In which case feel free to instantiate Entity Store where you need it, passing in your Document Client.